Gouldh/Portfolio-Analysis-Suite/README.md

 - **Comprehensive Data Analysis**: Analyzes a wide range of stock data over extensive periods, employing tools like `numpy` and `pandas` for robust data handling.
 - **Interactive Analysis**: Users can customize analysis parameters to suit different investment scenarios and strategies.
 - **Historical Benchmarking**: Compares portfolio performance against major benchmarks like the S&P 500, offering a relative performance perspective.

+## Libraries
+- `yfinance`: Primary source for downloading stock and market data.
+It is used across both modules to fetch historical stock prices and other financial data for analysis.
+- `numpy`: Utilized for array and numerical computations.
+It is particularly used in the optimization process for handling arrays and performing mathematical operations.
+- `matplotlib` and `seaborn`: Both crucial for data visualization.
+While matplotlib is used for plotting graphs and charts, seaborn enhances these visualizations with more attractive and informative statistical graphics.
+- `pandas`: Essential for data manipulation and transformation.
+It is used to handle dataframes, perform data cleaning, and prepare datasets for analysis and visualization.

 ## Installation
 To use the Portfolio Analysis Suite, follow these steps: